Inna-Mykytiuk/Inna-Mykytiuk/README.md

 ### <div align="center">Now I am a little hobbit in this turbulent world of Frontend, but in time I will surely become Gandalf.
 This is my unexpected journey.👨‍💻🚀</div>

-- 🌱 I’m currently learning React and others libraries and frameworks
+- 🌱 I’m currently learning React, Next.js and others libraries and frameworks

 - I want to improve my skills🤳